Geometric and topological rigidity of pinched submanifolds in Riemannian manifolds: Submanifolds of space forms

 \section{Submanifolds of space forms}

-\emph{Proof of Theorem \ref{ck=2}:} Suppose, to the contrary, that $M^n$ is neither diffeomorphic to $\Sf^n$ nor has its universal cover $\hat M^n$ isometric to a Riemannian product $\R\times N$, where $N$ is diffeomorphic to $\Sf^{n-1}$ and has nonnegative isotropic curvature.

-It then follows from Theorem \ref{n5} that equality holds in \eqref{2}, and one of the cases in part $(iii)$ of that theorem occurs.
+\emph{Proof of Theorem \ref{ck=2}:} Arguing by contradiction, suppose that $M^n$ is neither diffeomorphic to a spherical space form nor has its universal cover $\hat M^n$ isometric to a Riemannian product $\R\times N$, where $N$ is diffeomorphic to $\Sf^{n-1}$ and has nonnegative isotropic curvature.
+Then it follows from Theorem \ref{n5} that equality holds in \eqref{2}, and one of the cases in part $(iii)$ of that theorem occurs.

-Case $(a)$ is ruled out by the fact that the complex projective space, the quaternionic projective space and the Cayley plane (all endowed with their canonical Riemannian metrics) cannot admit a totally geodesic immersion into a space form.
+Case $(a)$ is ruled out by the fact that the complex projective space, the quaternionic projective space and the Cayley plane (all endowed with their canonical Riemannian metrics) do not admit totally geodesic immersions into a space form.
 In cases $(b)$-$(c)$, the ambient space is Euclidean, and the submanifold has positive index of relative nullity at each point.
-This contradicts the compactness of $M^n$ in both cases (see Corollary 1.6 in \cite{DT}). \emph{Proof of Corollary \ref{cor}:} We observe that
+This contradicts the compactness of $M^n$ in both cases (see Corollary 1.6 in \cite{DT}).